-At Dr. Svetlana’s dental office, you can get dental implants in one place of a few, and all missing teeth on the lower or upper jaw.
+At Dr. Svetlana’s dental office, you can get dental implants for a few or all missing teeth on the lower or upper jaw in one place.

 What is dental implantation?

 It is an operation to restore a missing tooth, involving the insertion of:

 - a dental implant, which replaces a tooth root and is screwed into the jawbone

 - an abutment, which connects the artificial root to the crown

 - a crown, which is screwed to the implant, recreating the lost crown part of the tooth